jamiemorales/project-machine-learning-starter/README.md

 02 Predict insurance prices using linear regression in Python

-03 Predict real estate prices in New York with using linear regression in Python
+03 Predict real estate prices in New York using linear regression in Python

 04 Classify elderly activities using k-nearest neighbours in Python